varamihir/Week-4-Getting-and-Cleaning-Data/CodeBook.md

 * 28
 * 29
 * 30
-# The six activites that each person performed
+# Activities : The six activites that each person performed
 * WALKING
 * WALKING_UPSTAIRS
 * WALKING_DOWNSTAIRS
 * SITTING
 * STANDING
 * LAYING
+# These signals were used to estimate variables of the feature vector for each pattern: '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+Units given are g’s for the accelerometer and rad/sec for the gyro and g/sec and rad/sec/sec for the corresponding jerks.
 # The set of variables that were estimated from these signals are:
   mean(): Mean Value,
   std() : Standard Deviation

-# These signals were used to estimate variables of the feature vector for each pattern: '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
-#  Units given are g’s for the accelerometer and rad/sec for the gyro and g/sec and rad/sec/sec for the corresponding jerks.

 * 1 tBodyAcc-mean()-X
 * 2 tBodyAcc-mean()-Y
 * 3 tBodyAcc-mean()-Z